 Required Courses and Semester Credit Hours

-The department offers the master of science, master of engineering, and doctor of philosophy degrees with study emphasis in several major areas: building energy systems, construction engineering and management, environmental engineering, life cycle engineering, geotechnical engineering and geomechanics, environmental fluid mechanics, geoenvironmental engineering, structural engineering and structural mechanics, water resources engineering, and general engineering science.
-A major in transportation and planning is possible through the Denver campus.
+The department offers the master of science and doctor of philosophy degrees with study emphasis in several major areas: construction engineering and management, environmental engineering, civil systems, geotechnical engineering and geomechanics, geoenvironmental engineering, structural engineering and structural mechanics, hydrology, water resources and environmental fluid mechanics, and general engineering science.

-Requirements for this master’s degree can be fulfilled in two ways.
-Under Plan I, the candidate presents 30 semester hours of course work including thesis.
-Under Plan IIa, 30 credit hours of course work are required, with a minimum of 3 hours being Master’s Report credit hours (maximum of 6 credit hours).
-Under Plan IIb, 30 credit hours are required.
+Requirements for this master’s degree can be fulfilled in three ways.
+Under Plan I, the candidate completes 30 credit hours of course work including thesis (maximum of 6 credit hours).
+Under Plan IIa, 30 credit hours of course work are required, with 3 credit hours of Master’s Report credit.
+Under Plan IIb, 30 credit hours of course work are required with a final exam.

-This degree requires a minimum of 30 semester hours of graduate-level work (5000 level or above), the last 15 of which must be taken at this university.
-The doctoral dissertation likewise requires 30 semester hours.
-The applicant for this degree normally has completed a master’s degree in civil engineering or a closely related field and must demonstrate the capability for both rigorous academic accomplishments and independent research.
+This degree requires a minimum of 30 credit hours of graduate-level work (5000 level or above).
+Up to 15 credit hours of previous graduate-level work may be transferred with advisor and Graduate School approval.
+The doctoral dissertation requires 30 credit hours.
+The applicant for this degree must demonstrate the capability for both rigorous academic accomplishments and independent research.

 As an exceptional opportunity for talented students who are interested in analytical and computational methods related to civil engineering and general engineering science, the civil engineering and applied mathematics departments offer a streamlined track by which a student can earn a baccalaureate degree from both programs with a minimum of 15 extra credit hours.
 Consult faculty advisors in civil engineering and applied mathematics for information and admission.